0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

 And we see the logs in the journal.

 We can similarly configure the `Splunk` logging driver to send data to `Splunk` for analytics and `visualization`.
-Let's have a look now.